hongchaozhang/hongchaozhang.github.io/source/_posts/2018-06-13-what-is-new-in-n-arkit-2.md

 * recovering from interruptions, using `ARCamera.TrackingState.Reason.relocalizing`.
 * resuming previous sessions, using `ARWorldMap`.

+<a id="markdown-human-interface-guidelines---augmented-realityhttpsdeveloperapplecomdesignhuman-interface-guidelinesiossystem-capabilitiesaugmented-reality" name="human-interface-guidelines---augmented-realityhttpsdeveloperapplecomdesignhuman-interface-guidelinesiossystem-capabilitiesaugmented-reality"></a>
 ### [Human Interface Guidelines - Augmented Reality](https://developer.apple.com/design/human-interface-guidelines/ios/system-capabilities/augmented-reality/)

 This post describes how to rendering virtual objects, how to interact with virtual objects, how to handling interruptions.
 It is for UX.

+<a id="markdown-handling-3d-interaction-and-ui-controls-in-augmented-realityhttpsdeveloperapplecomdocumentationarkithandling_3d_interaction_and_ui_controls_in_augmented_reality" name="handling-3d-interaction-and-ui-controls-in-augmented-realityhttpsdeveloperapplecomdocumentationarkithandling_3d_interaction_and_ui_controls_in_augmented_reality"></a>
 ### [Handling 3D Interaction and UI Controls in Augmented Reality](https://developer.apple.com/documentation/arkit/handling_3d_interaction_and_ui_controls_in_augmented_reality)

 This document describes the best practices for visual feedback, gesture interactions, and realistic rendering in AR experiences.
 And a demo app is supplied.

 ![arkit demo](/images/arkit_demo_screenshot.jpg)

+<a id="markdown-creating-a-multiuser-ar-experiencehttpsdeveloperapplecomdocumentationarkitcreating_a_multiuser_ar_experience" name="creating-a-multiuser-ar-experiencehttpsdeveloperapplecomdocumentationarkitcreating_a_multiuser_ar_experience"></a>
 ### [Creating a Multiuser AR Experience](https://developer.apple.com/documentation/arkit/creating_a_multiuser_ar_experience)

 This document demos an app (with source code) on how to transmit ARKit world-mapping data between nearby devices with the [MultipeerConnectivity](https://developer.apple.com/documentation/multipeerconnectivity) framework (introduced in iOS 7.0) to create a shared basis for AR experiences.
 MultipeerConnectivity supports peer-to-peer connectivity and the discovery of nearby devices.
 With MultipeerConnectivity, you can not only share `ARWorldMap`, but also some actions.
 This makes multiuser AR game possible.